 Noise by Part of Lake Erie Beach

 Average noise levels for Lake Erie Beach residents, grouped by direction from the center of Lake Erie Beach.
-Western Lake Erie Beach carries the highest population-weighted average; Central Lake Erie Beach carries the lowest.
-Just 30% of residents in Central Lake Erie Beach live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Western Lake Erie Beach.
+The highest population-weighted average is in central Lake Erie Beach; the lowest is in northeastern Lake Erie Beach, where just 11% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Lake Erie Beach